06 Mar

 Rina Einy, Founder of Culthread

-Culthread is a London based brand that offers stylish, practical, and everlasting jackets and accessories from vegan and deadstock materials.
+Culthread is a London-based brand creating stylish, practical, and everlasting jackets and accessories from vegan and deadstock materials.

 The garments are offered in sizes XS-L.